Overcoming Chronic Illness: My Journey with Ulcerative Colitis and Crohn's Disease

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,366 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 DonBrown1943

-This girl: Wow!!
+This girl: WOW!!
 I thought I had seen tough, but you have got to be the toughest girl I have heard of to go through all that and be feeling good today!
 I am proud to know you, at least through the group.
 I live in Arlington, and if we ever encounter each other, my wife and I would be pleased to enjoy a beverage of your choice with you.
 You are very inspiring, and I can tell it will get better for you because you will force it to be better!
 Please stay in touch with us.
 Don.

 DayDream13